Raab River - Neumarkt to Szentgotthárd

 Austro-Hungarian border experience

 We take advantage of the great preparatory work of the canoeists and decide to also board at the barrage at the Neumarkt/Raab power plant.
-If you drive from Jennersdorf in the direction of Neumarkt an der Raab, you turn sharply to the right immediately after the small bridge leading over the Raab and get to the expansive parking area in front of the power plant.
+Driving from Jennersdorf in the direction of Neumarkt an der Raab, you turn sharply to the right immediately after the small bridge leading over the river and get to the expansive parking area in front of the power plant.

 However, it is important to heed the warnings here, because you are asked not to park directly in front of the snack banks on Tuesdays, Thursdays and Saturdays, as this is where the canoe unloading point for the guided tours is located.
 The area offers enough other free parking spaces away from this unloading zone.

 Again and again low-hanging branches stick in our way, dead trees have to be avoided and sometimes driftwood islands or beaver dams can be found along the route.
-Fortunately, the easy rapids can also be mastered by beginners, which is why the Raab is certainly a good opportunity to gain initial experience of running water.
+Fortunately, the easy rapids can be mastered by beginners, so the Raab is certainly a good opportunity to get your first experience of paddling on moving water.
 There are always opportunities to approach eddies and learn to read the water.

-After 3 km in a zigzag course through the natural landscape, we suddenly find ourselves in front of a small surge, which our finns would probably not approve of.
-Luckily, a small side arm leads to the right from the congestion zone in front of it.
-This side arm leads through the thicket and due to the previous satellite sighting on the computer, we know that it is a loop that leads back into the main river just below the surge.
+After 3 km in a zigzag course through the natural landscape, we suddenly find ourselves in front of a small surge, which our fins would probably not approve of.
+Luckily, from the congestion zone in front of it, a small side arm leads to the right.
+It leads through the thicket and due to the previous satellite sighting on the computer, we know that it is a loop leading back into the main river just below the surge.

-Full of anticipations we enter the narrow canal, which is hardly wider than five meters.
+Full of anticipation, we enter the narrow canal, which is hardly wider than five meters.
 Countless times we have to bend down to avoid the tree branches and overhanging bushes.
-Nevertheless, the water carries us quickly through the circumnavigation and so one after the other we paddle an extra kilometer before the main stream pushes us to the Hungarian border.
-Directly at the border there is another loop that you are welcome to paddle through to avoid the small surge there.
+Nevertheless, the water carries us quickly through the loop, and so one after the other we paddle an extra kilometer before the main stream pushes us to the Hungarian border.
+Directly at the border there is another loop you are welcome to paddle through to avoid the small surge there.

 Weeping willows and other trees continue to rise like a protective roof over the friendly brown river, which until a few years ago was highly debated due to water protection failures and led to major disagreements among the neighboring countries of Austria and Hungary.

-The countless trees and tree trunks that block the entire river in some places should not be underestimated.
+The countless trees and tree trunks blocking the entire river in some places should not be underestimated.
 Some of them can be bypassed prone, but other times we have to dismount and carry the boards to the other side.

 The closer we get to Szentgotthárd, the more the Raab sinks into the landscape and digs into the ground like a canyon, while the banks rise to meter-high earthen walls above us.
-We let the water push us through those canyons while the corn fields pass above us.
-Later we believe to hear the noise of chainsaws in the distance.
+We let the water push us through those canyons, at the same time the corn fields pass above us.
+Later, we believe to hear the noise of chainsaws in the distance.
 But the closer we get to the source of the noise, the clearer it becomes to us that it is probably vehicle engines.

-Eventually we pass the noise on the left and realize that it must be motocross engines.
+Eventually, we pass the noise on the left and realize that it must be motocross engines.
 Szentgotthárd has its own motocross track and when we pass it, we are not far from the landing point of our river tour.
 More and more houses and private properties appear on the right-hand side, some with access to the water.
-Before we reach the power station of the city we paddle under the shades of the last trees just short of our tour exit.
+Before we reach the power station of the town, we paddle under the shades of the last trees just before our final destination.
 There is a good place to moor here at the concrete steps on the left bank.

 For us, however, this extremely entertaining tour ends here, but we will be back - for another adventure on the Raab.